YOU ARE EXPLORING

 Medical Research News

 The focus of research at IU School of Medicine is centered on the hundreds of scientists located at the Indianapolis campus, yet this is a statewide school conducting advanced medical research throughout Indiana.
-To stay up-to-date on research developments, IU School of Medicine offers a variety of information resources, including the newsroom and a research blog.
+To stay up-to-date on research developments, IU School of Medicine offers a variety of information sources, including the newsroom and a research blog.
 Those interested in hearing faculty researchers describe their work in person can attend seminars as well as the annual meeting of the Indiana Clinical and Translational Sciences Institute, featuring presentations and poster sessions from scientists across the state.
 Find seminars, scientific presentations and other live events on the IU School of Medicine calendar.